twig-soc/twigless/README.md

 # twigless
 An opensourced reanimation for roblox.
 Instead of using hats, it uses dead npcs to reanimate.
-R6 Recommended.
-(R15 still works but has issues)
+R6 Recommended, R15 still works but has issues
-(THIS USES NO HATS)

 # HOW TO USE
 Kill a dummy / npc,